lklok66/ice/sl/README.txt

 -----------------------------------

 Ice for .NET uses reflection during the unmarshaling of user exceptions and objects by value.
-Unfortunately, Silverlight does not support the method AppDomain.CurrentDomain.GetAssemblies(), which means that user exceptions and objects received by value must reside in the same assembly as the Ice for Silverlight run time.
-If Ice cannot find the type, it raises an Ice.UnmarshalOutOfBoundsException for user exceptions and Ice.NoObjectFactoryException for object by value.
+Since Silverlight does not support retrieving the list of assemblies loaded with the application, it is necessary to explicitly configure the list of assemblies where the user exception or object by value types are located.

-To work around this issue the Ice.FactoryAssemblies property was added to allow the specification of the names of the assemblies where the types for the user exceptions nf objects are located.
-The format of the property is a list of qualified assembly names separated by whitespace.
+This is done using the Ice.FactoryAssemblies property, which is set to a list of qualified assembly names separated by whitespace.
+For
-For example:
+example:

   Ice.FactoryAssemblies=UserAssembly1,version=1.0.0 UserAssembly2,version=1.0.0.0

+If you don't set this property, your client will throw Ice.UnmarshalOutOfBoundsException or Ice.NoObjectFactoryException if it receives an unknown user exception or object by value respectively.